 “Not my choice,” I reminded the owl necklace.

 I got back into the camper and turned on the overhead light to study the map.
 My assigned campsite was located at the far end of the grounds.
 “Bear left at the fork,” I muttered to myself, turning the light off and pulling onto the road.

 Gravel crunched beneath my tires as I slowly followed the path.
 There were no streetlights and the cloud coverage was thick, obscuring the moon.
 I found the fork and turned to the left.
-Thankfully the spaces for the signs were well marked with glow-in-the-dark paint that popped when the headlights landed on them.
-Eventually I reached D-nine.
-There was no one in the surrounding campsites.
+Thankfully, the signs for the spaces were well marked with glow-in-the-dark paint that popped when the headlights landed on them.
+Eventually, I reached D-nine.

-It would have been easier if there had been someone around to direct me, but there wasn’t anyone in sight.
+It would have been easier if there had been someone around to direct me, but the surrounding campsites were empty and there wasn’t anyone in sight.

 I didn’t see anyone.